North Ockendon Lease Extension - Free Consultation

 Decision in Havering

-An example of a Lease Extension case for a North Ockendon property is 37 Lodge Court High Street in November 2013. the decision of the LVT was that the premium to be paid for the new lease was £25,559 This case affected 1 flat.
+An example of a Lease Extension decision for a North Ockendon property is 37 Lodge Court High Street in November 2013. the decision of the LVT was that the premium to be paid for the new lease was £25,559 This case affected 1 flat.
 The unexpired lease term was 57.5 years.